What do nuns do?

 Although they live in enclosure, they are not disconnected.

-They welcome visitors in the parlor, pray for concrete intentions, and some make products they sell to support their community.
+They welcome visitors in the parlor, pray for specific intentions, and some make products they sell to support their community.

 In a world that runs, they stop so that love can keep breathing.